gloshkaj/NBC_Universal_Coding_Challenge/README.md

 the recommended packages. <br/>
 Some things that I wanted to implement in the styling that I got to work correctly were:
 ```
-I was able to disable 'World' if the user clicked on any other specified plan
+I was able to disable 'World' if the user selected any other specified plan
 I was able to disable all phone plans if the user did not want to use a phone service
 ```
 Some things that could have been improved were: